KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - What is the default amount of time EM logs are stored in CloudWatch?
 - CloudWatch and Enhanced Monitoring collect metrics from two different levels of an RDS instance, what are they and what is the result?
 - Can you install the CloudWatch agent on RDS instances for custom metrics?
-- Are CPU% and MEM% metrics readily available on the RDS console?
+- Are `CPU%` and `MEM%` metrics readily available on the RDS console?
 - When using Multi-AZ deployment, are standby replicas synchronous or asynchronous?
-- Is RDS read replicas data storage synchronous or asynchronous?
+- Are RDS read replicas synchronous or asynchronous?

 ---